timofeysie/conchifolia/README.md

 ## Creating full links

+On the detail page we display the html contents of a description from the WikiMedia (aka Wikipedia) API result.
+It therefore has all the notes (which we have called preambles), footnotes and other errata that we want to hide.

+We have some functions to remove preambles from the content in the Curator lib, but that was based on parsing using the DOM.
+Since this causes problems for non-NodeJS environments, we are going to migrate these functions to reg-ex parsing.

-The goal is to turn links in the WikiData content into functional external links.
+The goal now is to turn links in the WikiData content into functional external links.

 We want to go from something like this:
 ```